CostantiniMatteo/progetto-ir/README.md

 Since the index is more than 7GB large and the indexing process takes quite a long time (especially if querying the online database), we uploaded a zipped file in Google Drive.

+The index should be placed in the root directory of this project( `progetto-ir/`)

 ## Gettin Started

 ### Docker